 Disability from Multiple Sclerosis: You’re Not Alone

-MS is a chronic, neurological disease that attacks the central nervous system, which includes the spinal cord, the optic nerves, and the brain.
+MS is a chronic neurological disease that attacks the central nervous system, which includes the spinal cord, the optic nerves, and the brain.
 It is three times more common in women than in men and typically first appears between the ages of 20 and 40 – when people traditionally first enter the workforce.

 On top of these physical problems, MS patients often suffer from mental health conditions such as depression and will experience cognitive impairments such as problems with memory and thinking.

-If you suffer from MS, you are probably already very well aware of these symptoms and the grave extent to which they can make it impossible to hold down a job and go into work every single day.
+If you suffer from MS, you are probably already very well aware of these symptoms and the grave extent to which they can make it impossible to hold down a job and go to work every single day.

-CPP disability for Multiple Sclerosis
+CPP disability for MS

 You might not be aware that the CPP, designed to support you and your family after you retire, also covers disability benefits that start once you become disabled and last until you are 65.

 After that, these disability benefits are converted into regular pension payments.
 But to be eligible for the CPP disability benefits, you must have worked for four out of the past six years and paid payroll taxes.
 This can sometimes be difficult for MS patients, who might have worked part-time or taken short-term leaves in the past to cope with their illness.

 And there are other conditions, too — the CPP requires you to prove that your disability is both prolonged and severe, leaving you completely unable to work.
 This can be difficult when it comes to an illness such as MS, which often comes and goes in waves when it first appears in a patient.